Professor of Translational Imaging

 Previously, he was a co-founder and the Head of Instrumentation, Imaging and Data Processing for the PET and Biomedical Cyclotron center at the Free University's Erasme Hospital in Brussels-Belgium.
 For several years prior to that, he was R&D and Computer Scientist in the Division of Biophysics and Nuclear Medicine at the University of California in Los Angeles (UCLA), USA where he had moved after working on PET and SPECT R&D at the Service Hospitalier Frédéric Joliot (SHFJ) in Orsay-France.

 Throughout his career in Europe and the US, Prof. Bidaut's main interests have centered on designing, developing, implementing and exploiting new tools, approaches, infrastructures and entities for extracting, combining, visualizing and maximizing the utility of information that can be collected from various medical modalities and sensors such as PET, SPECT, CT, MR, EEG, etc. These concepts - that can be defined in a nutshell as "advanced quantitative imaging" - span the whole spectrum of micro to animal to humans and are eminently relevant to research as well as to translational and clinical applications.

-Related efforts are principally directed towards furthering the understanding, application and exploitation of biomedical imaging in its broadest sense.
+Related efforts are principally directed towards furthering the understanding, application and exploitation of biomedical imaging in its broadest sense and associated technologies.
 Of primary importance is understanding what each imaging modality can bring to this compound concept, as well as determining the best way to extract and analyze all relevant information from the data at hand in order to present it accessibly to the end-users.
 The scope of this research includes the human, animal and even microscopic sides of biomedical imaging along with its clinical and research exploitation.